 Dr. Amy Marckese offers periodontal therapy in Indianapolis near you for the prevention and treatment of gum disease.
-It is estimated that 3 of every 4 adults is affected by gum disease, which when left untreated can lead to tooth loss and contribute to health risks such as heart disease and diabetes.
+Dentists estimate that 3 out of every 4 adults has had some form of gum disease.
+When left untreated, it can lead to tooth loss and contribute to health risks such as heart disease and diabetes.

 In many cases, patients are unaware of the presence of gum disease.
-It’s either spotted during a routine visit with your dentist in Indianapolis, IN, or has advanced and begun to cause damage to the teeth and gums.
+Either your dentist spots it during a routine visit, or you find it after it progresses and begins to cause damage to the teeth and gums.

 Depending on your specific condition, there are a variety of treatment options for gum disease.
 After a thorough exam, Dr. Marckese will recommend the option best suited for restoring your oral health.
 Dr. Marckese also provides general dentistry treatments at her Indianapolis dental office.